-Acute severe asthma and near fatal asthma are the modern terms for what was once known as status asthmaticus.
+Acute severe asthma and near-fatal asthma are the modern terms for what was once known as status asthmaticus.
 While the change in nomenclature may be trivial, the goals of therapy remain the same: improve oxygenation, relieve airflow obstruction, reduce airway edema and mucus plugs, and support ventilation.
 In order to achieve these therapeutic goals, there are numerous drug therapies, as well as non-pharmacologic therapies that should be used.
-In this chapter we will focus on the drugs that should be administered in the first hour of presentation to the emergency department to patients suffering from acute severe asthma and near fatal asthma.
+In this chapter, we will focus on the drugs that should be administered in the first hour of presentation to the emergency department to patients suffering from acute severe asthma and near-fatal asthma.
 I will refer to these conditions simply as asthma for the remainder of this chapter.
-Additionally, PFTs are rarely done in the ED, so for simplicity sake I won’t use these markers to guide therapy.
+Additionally, PFTs are rarely done in the ED, so for simplicity’s sake, I won’t use these markers to guide therapy.

-Inhaled short acting beta-2 agonists (SABA) are the initial bronchodilators of choice in asthma.
+Inhaled short-acting beta-2 agonists (SABA) are the initial bronchodilators of choice in acute severe asthma.
 There are two SABA agents available in the USA; albuterol and levalbuterol.
-A close look at the pharmacology reveals important pharmacologic and pathophysiologic concepts in asthma.
+A close look at the pharmacology reveals important pharmacologic and pathophysiologic concepts in acute severe asthma.

 However, the anti-inflammatory effects of SABA agents are only theoretically beneficial in acute asthma and have no effect on chronic asthma.[2-4] The inhibition of mast-cell degranulation and subsequent microvascular leakage not only provides bronchodilation, but also acute anti-inflammatory benefits.
 However, these effects do not appear to persist for longer than an hour or two since long acting-beta-2 agonists do not demonstrate this benefit.
 The role of anti-inflammatory hero is played by systemic corticosteroids (see below).